 Since this breed has a brachycephalic face, it has a higher risk of occurring conjunctivitis.
 This mostly happens due to bacterial infection, viral infection, or some allergic reaction.
 Therefore, keep an eye on your dog and if you notice red eyes or blinking more than usual, you should visit your vet right away.

-Due to their folded or wrinkled facial skin, this dog can suffer from dermatitis.
+Due to their folded or wrinkled facial skin, these dogs can suffer from dermatitis.
 Moreover, this problem can also occur in other parts of the body that are folded such as the neck, and armpits.

 If your pup has excessive itching or is biting and scratching on a specific area, it may be due to dermatitis.
 You have to keep those areas dry and clean to prevent this skin condition.